home-assistant/home-assistant.io/source/_docs/scripts/service-calls.markdown

 redirect_from: /getting-started/scripts-service-calls/
 ---

-Various components allow calling services when a certain event occurs.
+Various integrations allow calling services when a certain event occurs.
 The most common one is calling a service when an automation trigger happens.
 But a service can also be called from a script or via the Amazon Echo.

-The configuration options to call a config are the same between all components and are described on this page.
+The configuration options to call a config are the same between all integrations and are described on this page.

-Examples on this page will be given as part of an automation component configuration but different approaches can be used for other components too.
+Examples on this page will be given as part of an automation integration configuration but different approaches can be used for other integrations too.

 <p class='note'>
 Use the <img src='/images/screenshots/developer-tool-services-icon.png' class='no-shadow' height='38' /> service developer tool in the frontend to discover available services.